Trump and Romney have historic meeting

 Thank you for the kind words, Mel.
 Look forward to reading more of your excellent writing in the future.

-Mel Carriere from San Diego California on November 24, 2016:
+Mel Carriere from Snowbound and down in Northern Colorado on November 24, 2016:

 All of this fake fighting among political opponents is just a smokescreen.
 The Washington political elite is a close knit group of Dems and Reps alike, and I am sure Trump has pandered to them on many occasions.
 Great hub.